DuPont Analysis Calculator for ROE Drivers

 These ranges become much more useful when paired with context.
 A grocery chain may naturally have lower margins but higher turnover, while a software company may show the opposite pattern.
 A utility may operate with a different leverage profile than a consulting firm.
 The right comparison set matters.

-Assumptions, limitations, and best practices
+Assumptions, limitations, and best practices for DuPont analysis

 The calculator also assumes that beginning and ending balances are enough to represent the period.
 That is usually reasonable for a quick analysis, but it may miss large swings within the year.
 Seasonal businesses, rapidly growing companies, and firms with major transactions may require more detailed averaging or additional review.